taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 2. [Microsoft Azure](https://azure.microsoft.com/en-us/) with about 23% market share
 3. [Google Cloud Platform](https://cloud.google.com/) (GCP) with about 11% market share

  As far as I know, GCP is still [not profitable](https://www.sdxcentral.com/articles/news/will-google-cloud-ever-be-profitable/2023/02/) even though Google has invested in it [since 2008](https://en.wikipedia.org/wiki/Google_Cloud_Platform).
-Probably I would want to skip GCP and focus either AWS or Azure.
+Probably I would want to skip GCP and focus on AWS or Azure.

 For AWS, the most popular and widely accepted certificate is [AWS Certified Solutions Architect - Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/).
 As of March 2023, AWS provides [12 certificates](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm).

 For Microsoft, the most popular certificate is [Azure Administrator Associate](https://learn.microsoft.com/en-us/certifications/azure-administrator/).

 This post focuses on AWS.
-In general, it is better to stick with one company's solution (either AWS or Azure) and get an in-depth understanding before moving on to another solution.
+In general, it is better to stick with one company's solution and get an in-depth understanding before moving on to another solution.

-## How much does it cost?
+## How much does it cost and where to find the study materials

 You need to budget two types of cost:

 * You pay a fee to register for cloud certification exams.
-For AWS, the exam costs 100 for entry level, 150 for mid level, and 300 for pro level exams.
+For AWS, the exams cost 100 for entry level, 150 for mid level, and 300 for pro level.
 The good news after you pass one exam, you get a 50% off discount code for the next exam.

 * Many free resources are available especially for entry and mid level exams.
 You may choose to buy online courses, which may cost from 10 dollars to hundreds of dollars.
-I will share more details on the choices in the Resources section below.
+I will share details on the choices below.

-## Resources for AWS Cloud Practitioner exam
+### Resources for AWS Cloud Practitioner exam

 Estimated preparation time: from 1 week to 4 weeks